Mad Tracks

 Romanized: Mad Tracks: Zavodnyye Gonki (lit.
 Mad Tracks: Groovy Racing/Clockwork Races)) also known as Small Cars 3D (Note: French: Petites Voitures 3D) in France, is a 2006 racing video game developed by Load Inc. and published by various publishers for several platforms.
-Inspired by toy cars produced by Darda, players assume the role of spring-powered toy cars in racing competitions and minigames through various everyday environments.
+Inspired by Darda toys, players control spring-powered model cars and compete in racing competitions and minigames through various everyday environments.

-Mad Tracks was the debut title for the Paris-based studio Load Inc., originally released for Microsoft Windows in 2006.
-It was later ported to the Xbox 360 as part of Xbox Live Arcade on May 30, 2007, and became backwards compatible with Xbox One in February 2017.
-It was also released on the Wii in Europe and Australia in 2009, followed by a mobile port on iOS in 2011 and Android a year later.
+Mad Tracks is the debut title for the Paris-based studio Load Inc. It was originally a licensed game based on the Darda toy cars but was reworked and retitled after the studio failed to secure the brand's intellectual rights.
+It was originally released for Windows computers on February 17, 2006.
+It was later ported to the Xbox 360 via Xbox Live Arcade on May 30, 2007, and became backwards compatible with Xbox One in February 2017.
+It was also released on the Wii in Europe in 2009, followed by a mobile port on iOS in 2011 and Android a year later.
 In February 2019, it was announced that the game was delisted from Xbox Live Arcade because of a change in publishing rights from D3 Publisher to Plug In Digital.
-The latter released a reworked high-definition (HD) version of the game on Steam on March 10, 2020.
+The latter released a reworked high-definition version of the game for Steam on March 10, 2020.

-Mad Tracks was a commercial and critical success, being praised by critics and journalists for its multiplayer elements.
+Mad Tracks was a commercial success, selling millions of units across multiple platforms despite a mixed critical reception.